 Wildlife -- There are raccoons, skunks, occasional foxes and a rare bear among other wildlife that we can see at camp.
-Almost always these animals are only seen well after campers are in bed and pose no threat.
+Almost always these animals are only seen well after תניכים (hanichim/campers) are in bed and pose no threat.
 When any of these animals (except bears) try to take up residence in or around our buildings, we trap them and relocate them.
-Our bear experience has been limited to seeing one eating blueberries by the river near the guardhouse several summers ago.
-The guard is equipped with an air horn.
-If a bear were to head to inhabited areas, we would contact the police (which we would do in any general bear sighting) and move everyone inside.
+If a bear is sighted, we immediately contact the police and move everyone inside.

 Insects and bugs -- There are mosquitoes and ticks in our environment.
 Please send plenty of bug spray with your child.
-Our (Madrichim/counselors) will remind them to apply the repellant daily.
+Our (Madrichim/counselors) will remind them to apply the repellent daily.
 Additionally, our מדריכים (Madrichim/counselors) will remind the campers to self-check for ticks when they shower.
+Please teach your children how to do a tick self-check and encourage them to do so daily.
+Each צריף (tzrif/bunk) has a card hanging in the bathroom reminding campers how to do the checks.